TylerDev905/ASyncJobs/README.md

 # ASync Jobs

- A class that can make a sync tasks much easier.
+ A class that can make async tasks much easier.

 ## Creating a job